 - School or nursery PTA meetings – A natural way to meet other parents.

-Your local area may also have parenting workshops or events.
-If you’re unsure where to start, ask them to put you in contact with someone who knows.
+- Events – Your local area may also have parenting workshops or events.

 Overcoming the Fear of Rejection & Judgment